Frequently Asked Questions

 8. Do many students continue on to graduate school?

 Yes, recent math majors have pursued advanced degrees in math, applied math, statistics, computational finance, law, atmospheric science, actuarial science, public policy, and education.
 Students double-majoring in math and science have pursued advanced degrees in physics, astronomy, engineering, chemistry, and neuroscience.

 9. How do I find out more about becoming a math teacher?

-The Department of Curriculum and Teaching in the School of Education can answer your questions about the additional education courses you will need for certification.
+The Department of Teaching, Learning & Technology Programs can answer your questions about the additional education courses you will need for certification.
 If you are interested in pursuing a career in elementary education, consult the mathematics department chairperson as early as possible.